 I didn’t realise that I hadn’t been sightseeing in Tokyo that much from a tourist’s viewpoint until Luca came to Japan in November.
-There are some popular tourist destinations in Tokyo and it’s easy to find them online, but I took him to my favourite areas where I often go for meals, drinks and shopping and some places at his request.
+There are some popular tourist destinations in Tokyo, and it’s easy to find them online, but I took him to my favourite areas where I often go for meals, drinks, shopping and some places at his request.

 On the evening of 21st, he arrived at Narita airport after his 24-hour trip via Dubai.
-The following morning on the 22nd, we had a fairly big earthquake (the source of which was in Fukushima) and media warnings; he experienced an earthquake for the first time in his life, but he seemed fine.
-I immediately got a phone call from my mum asking if he was scared and whether he was ok, etc. She was worried about his reaction towards the earthquake and cautions.
-He was rather calm.
+The following morning on the 22nd, we had a fairly big earthquake and media warnings.
+He experienced an earthquake for the first time in his life, but he seemed fine.
+I immediately got a phone call from my mum asking if he was scared and whether he was ok.
+She was worried about his reaction; he was rather calm.

 The first place we went to was Shibuya, Harajuku, and Aoyama area.
 We had lunch at a standing sushi bar along Shibuya Centre-gai and walked around the streets in the afternoon.
-In the evening, as a very exciting event for me, I introduced him to Nanami at a traditional Japanese Tofu restaurant located just under Tokyo Tower.
-I was so happy that he met my longtime best friend in person, finally.
+In the evening, I took him to a traditional Japanese Tofu restaurant located just under Tokyo Tower.

 He flew back to the UK from Haneda airport on 29th, saying ‘I don’t want to leave Japan!’
-During this stay, I just showed him to some of my favourite places and made opportunities to meet my friends.
+During this stay, I just showed him to some of my favourite places and made opportunities to meet my friends and family.
 My friends said they want to see him again.
 I was also able to enjoy Tokyo and recognise our culture that surrounds my friends, family and myself.